leovct/project-euler-100/README.md

-# First 100 coding problems from Project Euler in 20 days
+# First 100 coding problems from Project Euler

 > Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems. - from https://projecteuler.net/about